 Photos: 1) IWG Botswana Co-Chair welcomed by Ngati Whatua; 2) IWG Botswana Delegation at the official Farewell; 3) In front of the Suffrage 125 Monument in Auckland

 IWG New Zealand Team

-Women in Sport Aotearoa is the official delivery agent for the International Working Group (IWG) on Women and Sport Secretariat & Conference 2018-2022.
+Women in Sport Aotearoa was the official delivery agent for the International Working Group (IWG) on Women and Sport Secretariat & Conference 2018-2022.

-In its Strategic Plan, Women in Sport Aotearoa has pledged to:
+As the IWG Secretariat, Women in Sport Aotearoa pledged to: